 Trips away from campus as part of a course are often appropriate educational experiences.
 They may not, however, take place during the first or last week of the semester, nor may they extend over more than two consecutive class days (Monday -Friday); these regulations may be waived only by special permission of the dean of the college in which the course is offered.
 Students should consult with instructors whose classes will be missed.
 If a mutually satisfactory agreement between the instructors and the student cannot be reached, the student cannot be required to attend the curricular-related activity or be penalized by the instructor for missing the curricular-related activity.

 Special fees are often charged to cover the costs of field trips.
-Field trip fees are noted in the course section information in Workday (https://workday.iastate.edu/) and in the Schedule of Classes (http://classes.iastate.edu/).
+Field trip fees are noted in the Schedule of Classes (http://classes.iastate.edu/).

 Excusable Absences for Non-Curricular Reasons